Learning to Detect Open Carry and Concealed Object with 77GHz Radar: Discussion

 The selection of input data has a big impact on the system performance.
-Here, besides the range-azimuth-elevation (RAE) cube input, two more input formats are considered: \textit{ range-azimuth (RA) cube and RAE-Zoom cube}. \begin{itemize} \item \textbf{RA cube}: RA is simply removing the elevation dimension from the data, keeping the range and azimuth angle dimension.
+Here, besides the range-azimuth-elevation (RAE) cube input, two more input formats are considered: \textit{range-azimuth (RA) cube} and \textit{RAE-Zoom cube}. \begin{itemize} \item \textbf{RA cube}: RA is simply removing the elevation dimension from the data, keeping the range and azimuth angle dimension.
 By comparing the performance between RA cube and RAE cube input, a conclusion can be made about whether there is a benefit from the additional elevation dimension.
-To generate the RA cube, the Elevation FFT operation is removed from the preprocessing module in Fig.~\ref{fig:prepro}.
+To generate the RA cube, the Elevation FFT operation is removed from the preprocessing workflow shown in Fig.~\ref{fig:prepro}.
 Instead, we concatenate the Angle FFT processing results of different vertical RXs directly along a new dimension (i.e., similar to RGB channels).
-Since the input dimension is reduced, the 3D convolution layers in a single-shot prediction network are accordingly replaced with 2D ones.
-This new model is trained from scratch similar to the method described in Section~\ref{sec:imp-train}.
+Since the input dimension is reduced, the 3D convolution layers in single-shot prediction network are accordingly replaced with 2D ones.
+The new model is trained from scratch using the method in Section~\ref{sec:imp-train}.

-\item \textbf{RAE-Zoom cube}: RAE-Zoom takes an extra step of adjusting the RAE input data by calibrating the input to a similar (cross-range) coverage plane.
+\item \textbf{RAE-Zoom cube}: RAE-Zoom takes an extra step of adjusting the RAE cube data by calibrating the input to a similar (cross-range) coverage plane.
 It is to manually handle the issues from polar-coordinate radar imaging where objects look small in the distance and big on the contrary.
 We solve this by a zooming in (out) operation that projects radar data to a fixed cross-range plane and then makes interpolation.
 The generated data is called RAE-Zoom cube, which will be input to the origin network for training and evaluation. \end{itemize}